rschwa6308/Crossword-Puzzle-Solver/write-ups/project_writeup/progress_report.md

         return list(sorted(guesses_combined, key=lambda item: item[1], reverse=True))
 ```
 ### Visualization
 As word vectors lives in n-dimensional vector space, it is possible to project each vector onto 2-dimensional plane to observe the closeness between different vectorized clues.
 To project a vector of higher dimension to a lower dimension space, one common method is Principal Component Analysis (PCA).
-PCA employs Singular Value Decomposition (SVD) to extract the m-dimensional data from n-dimensional data(n$\geq$m) by preserving data corresponding to m-largest singular values.
+PCA employs Singular Value Decomposition (SVD) to extract the m-dimensional data from n-dimensional data(n>m) by preserving data corresponding to m-largest singular values.

 ![](w2v_pca.png)